catriname/hamster/README.md

 # Hamster - Ham Radio Manager

-A dedicated ham radio application manager for ArkOS Linux systems.
+A dedicated ham radio application manager for Linux systems.

 ## Overview

-Hamster provides a comprehensive menu interface for managing and launching ham radio applications on ArkOS.
-This is a dedicated ham radio system that replaces the gaming interface with professional amateur radio tools.
+Hamster provides a comprehensive menu interface for managing and launching ham radio applications on Linux.
+This professional amateur radio suite adapts to your environment - from Raspberry Pi touchscreens to desktop systems to gaming consoles.

 ## Features